pablo-aviles-prieto/pinta2-frontend/README.md

 ## 💌 Contact Me

 Found a bug or have some suggestions?
 Or maybe you just want to say hi?
-Feel free to fill out the contact form available on the website.
+Feel free to fill out the contact form available on the website header, once you provide a username.
 I'd love to hear from you!

 ## 🚀 Getting Started